Do you still have to file a tax return if you don’t owe any tax?

 When do you have to fill out a tax return?

-You will also have to fill out a tax return if you have any untaxed income, such as rental income, tips and commission, foreign income, or income from savings and investments.
+You will also have to fill out a tax return if you have any untaxed income, such as rental income, tips and commission, foreign income, or income from savings and investments

-You also have to fill out a self-assessment tax return if you were a partner in a business partnership, you had to pay capital gains tax, or you had to pay the high income child benefit charge.
+If you were a partner in a business during a given tax year, had to pay capital gains tax, or you had to pay the high income child benefit charge, you will also have to submit a tax return.

-If you are unsure of whether or not you have to file a tax return on your level of income, the government has an online portal that helps you work out if you need to send a self-assessment tax return to HMRC.
+If you are unsure whether or not you have to file a tax return on your level of income, the government has an online portal that helps you work out if you need to send a self-assessment tax return to HMRC.

 You can do this by filling out an online form on gov.uk to close your self-assessment account and ask to be removed from self-assessment for a specific tax year.